sf-wdi-24/modules/how-tos/rails/rake-tasks/readme.md

 ## Why?

-* Creating custom rake tasks help companies and developers automate redundant activities that are needed for the maintenance of a website.
+* Creating custom rake tasks help companies and developers automate activities that are needed for the maintenance of a website.

-* These tasks can be run with a rake command allow for the website to be optimized more effectively in production.

 ## How?